 The Joe Montana to Jerry Rice connection in the 1980s was one of the best-ever quarterback and wide receiver duos of all time.

-Even despite the rise of some star-studded wideouts, Rice remains the consensus #1 WR in the history of football.
+Despite the rise of some star-studded wideouts, Rice remains the consensus #1 WR in football history.

-The Jerry Rice 1986 Topps Rookie card has seen renewed interest among football card collectors.
+The Jerry Rice 1986 Topps Rookie card has experienced a renewed interest among football card collectors.

-Rice rookie cards in high grade have seen the biggest increase in recent years.
+Rice rookie cards in high grades have seen the biggest increase in recent years.

 In this piece, we examine the career of Jerry Rice while taking a closer look at his 1986 Topps rookie card.